 - Grinding your teeth at night.

 Sensitive teeth may occur at any age.
-However, according to the National Health Portal of India, studies showed that in most populations, 10-30% of the general population suffer from dentinal hypersensitivity.
+However, a research reported in the Journal of Conservative Dentistry suggests that adults ages 20 to 50 are most likely to report having sensitive teeth, with reports of dentin hypersensitivity peaking with patients between 30 and 40 years of age.
 Although the exact reason for this is unknown, it may be related to the fact that the physical structure of the tooth changes with age.
-However, older individuals are more likely to have receding gums, one of the causes of sensitive teeth.
-Sometimes the main issue is wear and tear on the tooth enamel, which occurs over time.
+Also, older individuals are more likely to have receding gums, one of the causes of sensitive teeth.
+Sometimes the main issue is wear and tear of the tooth enamel, which occurs over time.

 Because a more complex dental problem frequently causes extremely sensitive teeth, it's important to see a dentist and have the issue treated directly.
-The solution may involve a crown, inlay, or bonding, depending on the severity of the problem.
+The solution may involve a crown, inlay or bonding, depending on the severity of the problem.
 If you have gum disease that has progressed to a chronic or advanced stage, you'll need to treat this as well.
-Your dentist can help make a treatment plan.
+Your dentist can help come up with a treatment plan.

 If your tooth sensitivity is less severe, you can treat it with a few simple at-home tactics.
-You might be able to find some relief from a desensitising toothpaste that helps protect the tooth surface.
-Your dentist might also recommend a fluoride gel treatment, strengthening your current tooth enamel, decreasing the sensations sent to the nerve.
+You might be able to find some relief from a desensitizing toothpaste that helps protect the tooth surface.
+Your dentist might also recommend a fluoride gel treatment, strengthening your current tooth enamel and decreasing the sensations sent to the nerve.

 At your next appointment, talk to your dentist if you are experiencing tooth sensitivity.
-He or she can provide the correct diagnosis and recommend treatment options to get your smile back on track.
+They can provide the correct diagnosis and recommend treatment options to get your smile back on track.